The Egg Man

 Not long after the new car came along, a Thrifty Market opened up a mile down the road.
 The large chain store had its own source for eggs and didn't need Mr. Russell's.
 They also stole away many of his old customers.

-With dwindling sales, Mr. Russell began using the new sedan for deliveries.
+With dwindling sales, Mr. Russell began using the new sedan for smaller deliveries.
 He must have seen the end coming.
 After that, the old truck sat neglected, for the most part, parked under the spreading walnut trees.

 * * * * *